Dad Explains To Son That Tree Is Actually The Hardest Role In Entire Production Of “Annie”

 “Don’t ask me tomorrow.”

-At press time, Tyler Marchetti was standing motionless in the corner of his bedroom with his arms slightly raised, having informed his parents that he was not to be disturbed because he was, quote, “working.”
+At press time, the eight-year-old was standing motionless in the corner of his bedroom with his arms slightly raised, having informed his parents that he was not to be disturbed because he was, quote, “working.”